LandyOnline - Land Rovers in Africa

 A few opinions from me;

 On a permanent 4WD vehicle, a trutrac on the front *does* very definitely and for the worse affect the handling of the vehicle on tarmac.
 You get torque steer dependent on the amount of gas you give it and the degree of turn on the wheel, and the direction of torque steer reverses if you reverse the power flow through the transmission.
-The front tiues must be close on identically worn in order to prevent pulling.
+The front tyres must be close on identically worn in order to prevent pulling.
 The suspension bushes must be in excellent condition.
 The effect is very annoying but you get used to it.

 The trutrac on the rear is undetectable in on-road driving.
 When the thing engages or disengages is not an issue as it is permanently engaged... it is the degree of engagement that makes a difference, and it behaves very predictably.
 No nasty habits.